 Field-hunting tip

-Look in hydrothermal veins in limestone country — that is the host setting where pinchite typically forms.
+Look in hydrothermal veins in limestone country, the host setting where pinchite typically forms.
 If you start seeing calcite, cinnabar, terlinguaite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, subhedral grains habit, so train your eye for that shape before scanning the outcrop.